micmejia/bible-dump/AMPC/John/John 13.md

 [Now] before the Passover Feast began, Jesus knew (was fully aware) that the time had come for Him to leave this world _and_ return to the Father.
-And as He had loved those who were His own in the world, He loved them to the last _and_ [^a]to the highest degree.
+And as He had loved those who were His own in the world, He loved them to the last _and_ to the highest degree.